Home Loan EMI Tax Benefit India 2026: Sec 24, 80C & 80EEA

 7. Joint Home Loan: How Couples Can Double the Benefit

-If you and your spouse are co‑borrowers and co‑owners of the property, both can claim deduction on the interest (up to ₹2 lakh each for a self‑occupied property) and principal repayment (up to ₹1.5 lakh each under 80C), provided the shares are clearly defined in the loan agreement.
-This effectively doubles the family’s tax benefit.
-Ensure that both are contributors to the EMI and that the property is registered in joint names.
+- If you and your spouse are co‑borrowers and co‑owners, both can claim deduction on the interest (up to ₹2 lakh each for self‑occupied) and principal repayment (up to ₹1.5 lakh each under 80C).

 8. Common Mistakes When Claiming Home Loan Tax Benefits